miztiik/serverless-iam-key-sentry/README.md

-# Serverless Security Group Sentry
+# Serverless IAM Old Key Sentry
 If one of your staff members (inadvertently | mischievously) modifies your VPC security group to allow SSH access to the world, you want the change to be automatically reverted and then receive a notification that the change to the security group was automatically reverted.